dyc3/senior-design/api-proxy.typ

 == Forwarding API Requests
 When a REST API request is made to OpenTogetherTube, the request is first received by the load balancer acting as the reverse proxy for API requests.
-The load balancer then selects one of the OTT monoliths based on the current load balancing algorithm and forwards the request to the selected monolith.
+The load balancer then selects one of the OTT monoliths based on the current load-balancing algorithm and forwards the request to the selected monolith.
 The monolith processes the request and sends a response back to the load balancer acting as the reverse proxy.
 The load balancer then returns the response to the client that made the original request.
 If the request requires interacting with a specific room, the load balancer will forward the request to the monolith that has the room. @Figure::activity-http-proxy shows how HTTP requests must be processed by the Balancer.